Insality/druid/api/druid_instance_api.md

 Set whitelist components for input processing.
-If whitelist is not empty and component not contains in this list, component will be not processed on input step
+If whitelist is not empty and component not contains in this list, component will be not processed on the input step

 - **Parameters:**
 	- `whitelist_components` *(table|druid.component[])*: The array of component to whitelist